There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines seem to change almost everyday.
-Our friends at SafetyWing created a helpful website that details containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines seem to change almost everyday.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Sapporo, be sure to check the Flatten the Curve website for information on travel restrictions to Japan.